-Lieutenant Robert Hayden has been with the Strafford County Department of Corrections for seven years.
-Prior to becoming the Training Supervisor in 2012, he functioned as a Field Training Officer and a Shift Corporal.
+Sgt.
+Leonard Nadeau has been with the Strafford County Department of Corrections for twelve years.
+Prior to becoming the Training Director in 2017, he functioned as a Shift Supervisor/ Shift Sergeant.

 Supervisory/departmental duties and responsibilities include, but are not limited to the following:

 - Interviews, orientation and training of newly hired correctional officers.